AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

     * The fields you add for a record type automatically become associated with all records of that type and can be used to capture data about those records.

     * Fields display as columns in the Table view applied to a record  type page.
-They also display in the Details page of the record.
+They also display in the record's page.

     * Fields are unique to a record type and do not transfer from one record type to another.

-    * Fields are fully customizable and are accessible only in Workfront planning.
-You cannot access Workfront planning fields from Workfront.
+    * Fields are fully customizable and are accessible only in Workfront Planning.
+You cannot access Workfront Planning fields from Workfront.

     For more information, see [Create fields](../maestro/fields/create-fields.md).